Put Our Award-Winning Divorce Lawyers on Your Side

 Our Dayton divorce attorneys at Gounaris Abboud, LPA are capable of pursuing your desired outcome while combatting obstacles along the way.
-Having been included in both the Super Lawyers and Rising Stars lists, we have legal skills possessed by few other firms.
+Having been included in both the Super Lawyers and Rising Stars lists, we have legal skills possessed by a few other firms.
 We combine hard-hitting tactics with a dedicated work ethic that enables us to obtain real results.

 A child support or alimony order may need to be enforced for a variety of reasons.
 The paying parent may have lost their job, encountered a medical emergency, or simply got tired of making the payments.
 Whatever the reason, failing to comply with a court order is serious and requires the need for certain steps to be taken by a judge.